rse-ops/landscape/_includes/paper/follow-devops.md

-There is also little concern with using updated systems or software -- unlike HPC that needs to always support legacy systems, deployment on the cloud is more \"use and throw away\" to easily support whatever system is desired.
+There is also little concern with using updated systems or software -- unlike HPC that needs to always support legacy systems, deployment on the cloud is more "use and throw away" to easily support whatever system is desired.
 As long as services are written in portable languages and don't require high performance with respect to node configuration, they can be run anywhere, and people are agnostic to the details.